Oil & Gas Industry

 The coalescing plate separation technique that was in place was no longer able to meet the necessary water treatment standard.
 In addition, maintenance and operating costs for the existing plate packs were high.

 Total purchased an Ultraspin system that comprised a high performance Ultraspin oil separator, an intrinsically safe air operated diaphragm pump, basket style strainer, skimmer and oil collection tank to operate at a flow rate of 3.5m3/hr.
-The final discharge water went to an aeration tank for final water polishing to meet the stringent discharge standards.
+The final discharge water went to a VBO Tank for final water polishing to meet the stringent discharge standards.
 The system was easily retrofitted into the existing depot and did not require constant maintenance.